Crash-GHaun/Cloud-Build-Tips-and-Tricks/Automating Cloud Scheduler/README.md

 # Using Cloud Build to Deploy a scheduler and use source control for schedule.

+## Requirements

+CloudBuild Service Account will need access to list, create, and update jobs!

+## Description

 This is an example of how to use Cloud Build to deploy a Job on Cloud Scheduler that points to a function.
 The use case here is you have a function that is being deployed in multiple environments and you want to use source control to modify the schedule, etc.

 The steps this cloudbuild + bash file takes are: